-The Board has approved a Code of Business Conduct and Ethics (the "Code", as defined above under the heading "Corporate Governance Practices"), which is available for review on our website at www.urbanacorp.com under the heading "Corporate Governance" in the "Corporate Information" section .
+The Board has approved a Code of Business Conduct and Ethics (the "Code", as defined above under the heading "Corporate Governance Practices"), which is available for review on our website at www.urbanacorp.com under the heading "Corporate Governance" in the "Corporate Information" section.
 The Board is responsible for monitoring compliance with the Code.
 Among other things, the Code requires every director and officer of Urbana to be scrupulous in seeking to avoid any actual, potential or perceived conflict of interest and to regularly consider whether any may exist.
-In conjunction with the Audit Committee, the Board established a set of Complaint Procedures for Accounting and Auditing Matters pursuant to which violations of the Code can be reported conflicts.
-Pursuant to this policy to provide guidance to the directors and officers on how to address conflicts.
-Pursuant to this policy, if any material transaction or relationship that could give rise to a conflict of interest arises, the individual must immediately advise the Chair of the Audit Committee.
+In conjunction with the Audit Committee, the Board established a set of Complaint Procedures for Accounting and Auditing Matters pursuant to which violations of the Code can be reported confidentially or anonymously and without risk of recrimination.
+The Board also adopted a Conflicts of Interest and Related Party Transactions Policy to provide guidance to the directors and officers on how to address conflicts.
+Pursuant to this policy, if any material transaction or relationship that could give rise to a conflict of interest arises, the individual must immediately advise the Chair of the Audit Committee in writing and not take any action to proceed unless and until the action has been approved by the Audit Committee.
 This policy also provides that all material related party transactions (as defined in the policy) are subject to review and approval by the Corporation's Audit Committee.